Aleksandir/Aleksandir/README.md

 # Hi there, I'm Aleksandir 👋

-I'm a software engineer who is passionate about creating innovative solutions and learning new technologies.
-I have experience in web development, data science, and machine learning.

 - 🌱 I’m currently learning Go
 - 👯 I’m looking to collaborate on open source projects related to web development and data science
 - 💬 Ask me about anything related to web development, data science, and machine learning